 The Transitional Cathedral is open every day from 9.00am.
 During Summer months (Nov - March) we close either at 7.00pm or at the conclusion of the evening service, whichever is later.
 During Winter months we close at 5.00pm (or at the conclusion of the evening service)

 The regular weekly services are below, but please do check the schedule for the current week at the top of the home page for any changes to the usual schedule.
-Please note that weekday services of Choral Evensong only take place during school terms.
+Please note that weekday services of Choral Evensong only take place during school terms, and that the regular schedule is reduced duirng January.

 Worship at the Transitional Cathedral